• Skip to primary navigation

 Jump to Recipe

-You'll love this pork shoulder roast recipe made in one pot and slow-roasted until it falls apart perfectly!
+You'll love this succulent one-pot pork shoulder roast recipe - it's slow-roasted until it falls apart perfectly!
 Super tender, flavorful, and braised in a seasoned broth made of white wine, mushrooms, onions, and carrots.
 Perfect Sunday supper to enjoy with the whole family!

 The Best Slow Roasted Pork Shoulder